VALLEY COMMUNITY SERVICES BOARD

 Lock and Talk provides education and tools regarding "Means Safety".
 This is defined as keeping the lethal means in which most use to attempt or complete suicide can be kept safe by family, friends and local professionals.

 They provide safety devices such as medication lock boxes, trigger locks/ cables, support material and consultation.
 They also provide trainings to the community; to include Mental Health First Aid, ASIST, SafeTalk, and SuicideTALK.
-For more information, please call the Prevention Coordinator at 540-292-0013, click on the Facebook link (left), or visit their website here.
+For more information, please call the Prevention Coordinator at 540-292-0013, click on the Facebook link (left), or visit their website at the link above.

 - Increasing and strengthening gatekeeper education